aufacicenta/fileagent/README.md

 ## Development

-Follow app/README.md for a detailed explanation of launching the dev environment.
+Follow `app/README.md` for a detailed explanation of launching the dev environment.

 <a name="launching-client"/>

 ### Launching the frontend client

-The client is a NextJS application that connects to the NEAR Protocol Rust smart-contracts with `near-api-js`.
+The client is a NextJS application.

 To launch on `localhost:3003`, first clone this repo and run: